Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 5 years

-Surveillance of military or corrections facility with criminal intent to identify vulnerabilities or security measures (H4679, effective 01/01/2027)
+Drone surveillance or mapping of military or corrections facility to identify vulnerabilities or security measures (effective January 1, 2027)

 ClassificationFelony